Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 ### Deploy the database

-Follow the steps defined ni the [Azure SQL DB OpenAI](https://github.com/Azure-Samples/azure-sql-db-openai?tab=readme-ov-file#download-and-import-the-wikipedia-article-with-vector-embeddings) repository to deploy the database and import the sample dataset.
+Follow the steps defined in the [Azure SQL DB OpenAI](https://github.com/Azure-Samples/azure-sql-db-openai?tab=readme-ov-file#download-and-import-the-wikipedia-article-with-vector-embeddings) repository to deploy the database and import the sample dataset.
 And the end of the process you'll have a table named `dbo.wikipedia_articles_embeddings` with the vector data.

 Then use the following script